Half Marathon Training

 Do I need a WHOOP or Oura Ring?

-Signal works with WHOOP, Oura Ring, Garmin, and Apple Watch.
+Cadence works with WHOOP, Oura Ring, Garmin, and Apple Watch.
 If you don't have a wearable yet, Strava alone gives you activity-based coaching — the recovery layer unlocks when you connect a device.

 What if I'm following a Runna or TrainingPeaks plan?

-Signal works alongside your existing plan.
+Cadence works alongside your existing plan.
 It tells you when the day's prescribed workout is a good match for your body's state — and when you might want to swap a hard session for an easy day.

 Is this useful for first-time half marathoners?